-The bill requires financial institutions to designate accounts as disaster savings accounts when they are opened and authorizes the DRS commissioner to require them to provide certain unspecified information about the accounts.
-However, it limits the role of financial institutions by specifying that they are not required to (1) track the use of funds withdrawn from an account or (2) allocate account funds among account holders.
+The bill authorizes the DRS commissioner to require that financial institutions provide certain unspecified information about each firsttime homebuyer account.
+However, it limits the role of financial institutions by specifying that they are not required to:

+- 1. designate an account as a "first-time homebuyer savings account," - 2. track the use of funds withdrawn from an account, or - 3. allocate account funds among account holders.